 Coffee plants are good when it comes to environmental conditions.
 If the humidity is too low, your plant’s leaves may turn brown.
 Coffee leaves turn brown when exposed to too much sunlight.
 Sometimes, fungal diseases can turn Coffee leaves yellowish brown.

 Your plant is low in humidity – The Coffee plant does not require too much humidity.
 If the humidity level falls below 50%, your plant will not be happy.
-It is because the Coffee plant relies on relative humidity for proper functioning.
+This is because the Coffee plant relies on relative humidity for proper functioning.
 Similarly, evaporation allows your Coffee plant to absorb valuable nutrients from its soil.
+They may contain magnesium and potassium, which strengthen the Coffee leaves.
+Due to the low humidity, the leaves cannot get it, which discourages evaporation.
+Then, they can get sick and turn brown.

 You’re not giving it enough water – When your Coffee plant has nutrients and food, water distributes them easily.
 Without it, the leaves turn dark brown.
 The size of the plants also shrinks.
 It is the symptoms that your plant says it is dehydration and thirst.